adamant/adamant.language.reference/src/tuple-types.md

 let z = t.at[2]();
 ```

-Note that the "at" method can't be a meta-function because it must return a reference to a runtime value.
+Note that the "`at`" method can't be a meta-function because it must return a reference to a runtime value.